k-gregor/k-gregor.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there, my name is Konstantin!
-After studies in mathematics and computer science and six years in the software development industry, I changes paths to work in climate science.
-Now, I am a fourth year PhD student at Technical University of Munich.
-I combine vegetation and climate modeling with robust optimization to investigate options for climate change mitigation, adaptation, and ecosystem service provision under uncertain future climate.
-It is my hope that this research may help develop forward looking strategies for forest management, agriculture and other disciplines.
+After studies in mathematics and computer science and six years in the software development industry, I changed paths to work in climate science.
+In my PhD, I combined vegetation and climate modeling with robust optimization to investigate options for climate change mitigation, adaptation, and ecosystem service provision under uncertain future climate.
+Furthermore, I offer courses in software engineering for scientists.
 <br/><br/>
 <b>Address:</b> Technical University of Munich, Hans-Carl-von-Carlowitz-Platz 2, 85354 Freising, Germany
 <br/><br/>